abhiwand/atk/api-doc/src/main/resources/python/frame/bin_column_equal_width.rst

-Classify a particular column into same-width groups.
+Classify column into same-width groups.

 Group rows of data based on the value in a single column and add a label to identify grouping.